pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

     - DriverKit driver internal version.
     - Increment this when the driver source code is updated.
 - `client_protocol_version`:
-    - The version for communication between Karabiner-VirtualHIDDevice-Daemon and the DriverKit driver.
+    - The version of the communication protocol between client apps and Karabiner-VirtualHIDDevice-Daemon.
-    - Increment this when the communication specifications are changed.
+    - Increment this when the client-daemon protocol changes incompatibly.
+      Update both the daemon and client headers together.

 ### Run Karabiner-VirtualHIDDevice-Daemon via launchd